Furnas Lake

 on Furnas Lake, Sao Miguel

-Once our half hour was up we returned the boat and I asked my dad about the long line of bubbles in the lake.
-Apparantly they have been there a long time.
+Once we returned the boat and I asked about the long line of bubbles in the lake and learned they have been there a long time.
 Just more evidence that this a volcanic island and not all of the volcano's are extinct.

 Flowers around Furnas Lake, Sao Miguel